 We are collecting more resources specifically for data science students at UD including research and internship opportunities, student funding opportunities, training opportunities, and a campus wide listing of data science related degree programs and courses.

-Funded PhD and MS positions in Geospatial Data Science at University of Delaware
+Funded PhD and Postdoc positions in the Gao Lab in Geospatial Data Science and Human Dimensions of Global Change

 Internships and other opportunities from Zintellect administered by the Oak Ridge Institute for Science and Education (ORISE)

 Zintellect provides listings of internships, experiential learning opportunities, academic fellowships and scholarships funded by government and private sector organizations.
 These programs are administered by Oak Ridge Associated Universities (ORAU) and the Oak Ridge Institute for Science and Education (ORISE).
 Visitors to the site may view available opportunities by selecting the Opportunity Catalog.